xxsocialxx/yDance/README.md

 - review_queue: human-in-the-loop approvals for uncertain items

 You can start with just raw_events + normalized_events_latest and grow from there.

+## Security/Keys

+We use the Supabase anon (publishable) key in the client by design.
+This is safe and recommended for frontend apps per Supabase docs; Row Level Security (RLS) and policies protect data access.

+## Dev flags

+These flags live under `CONFIG.flags` in `script.js` and are safe to flip during development:

+- `debug` (default: false): Enables verbose console logs for queries and renders.
+- `nostrHealthCheck` (default: false): Runs a quick Nostr connect→disconnect sanity check at social init.
+You can also run it manually via `window.social.healthCheck()`.

 **Replace Placeholders:**